 This is a quick overview about what software I am using and why.

-I used openmediavault (omv) in the past, but the process of upgrading from one version to another seemed tedious and the fact that Debian (what omv is using) is missing required drivers for the network interfaces of my mainbaord made me look for an alternative OS.
-In the end I decided to go with Ubuntu because I have another server running it and have had mostly good experiences with it.
+I used openmediavault (omv) in the past, but the process of upgrading from one version to another seemed tedious and the fact that the version of Debian omv was using is missing required drivers for the network interfaces of my mainboard made me look for an alternative OS.
+I decided to go with Ubuntu because I have another server running it and have had mostly good experiences with it.